 Rules promise simplicity—clear instructions for every situation, no judgment required, consistency guaranteed.
 But this promise fails in complex, changing environments.
 Rules can't cover all situations, they multiply endlessly trying, people game them, and rigid compliance often produces terrible outcomes.

 Understanding when rules fail, why organizations keep creating them despite failures, and when principles or judgment serve better transforms how you design systems and govern organizations.
+For a clear explanation of what distinguishes a principle from a rule in the first place, see what is a principle and why it matters.

 What Rules Promise